codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 Convenience Functions
 =====================

-Two functions for short cut of the Factories have been provided.
+Two shortcut functions for Factories have been provided.
 These functions are always available.

 config()
 --------